Invite a friend

 Secularism on the Edge: The Church & the State in the United States, France & Israel

-Refreshments will be available through out the conference.
-RSVP is requested.
+Refreshments will be available.
+RSVP requested.

 |Where||Georgetown University: Main Campus 3700 O St NW, Washington, DC 20057|

 More About Georgetown University: Main Campus

 Georgetown University was founded in 1789 and is the nation's oldest Catholic and Jesuit university.
 Known for its prominent location at the hight point of many streets in the neighborhood, the university is home to undergraduate and graduate students alike.

 Students live both on campus and off, frequenting the restaurants and shops of Georgetown.
 The school sports teams are called the Hoyas, based on a chant combination of Greek and Latin (Hoya saxa or "What rocks").

 Other events here